andrewdnolan/thermal-structure/initialization/coarse/readme.md

                  --group  "medium"  \ # glacier size class --stride 20          # num jobs in the SLURM array to run at once
 ```
-If either of the previous two commands were run local, then the changes need to transferred onto cedar (i.e. commit locally and pull on cedar).
+If either of the previous two commands were run locally, then the changes need to transferred onto cedar (i.e. commit locally and pull on cedar).

 Once you're on cedar navigate back to this directory.
 To run the initialization